 52 Timeless Facebook Marketing Ideas for the Data Driven Marketer

-Have you noticed the changes in Facebook over the past couple years?
+Have you noticed how Facebook marketing has changed over the past few years?

 Perhaps you noticed a drop in your organic reach?
 Or less people discovering, liking and following your page?